Is “Nothing” Sacred?

 “This is also the Prajna–Paramita of the Buddhists, the ‘beyond all knowledge,’ in other words, the point where subject and object no longer exist.”

-What Schopenhauer seems to be saying in these quotations is not what Buddhism says.
-There is a transitory meditative stage described as being like “water pouring into water” in which the subject-object distinction subsides, but this is not what he is referring to.
-“Nothing” and “No longer exist” are the terms his translator uses.
+What Schopenhauer seems to be saying in these quotations is distinct from what Buddhism says.
+There is a transitory meditative stage described in Buddhist texts as being like “water pouring into water” in which the subject-object distinction subsides; there is the Mind Only presentation of the non-dual contingency of phenomena, as mentioned above.
+But this is not what Schopenhauer seems to be referring to.
+“Nothing” and “No longer exist” are the terms he uses.

 The Prajna paramita literature is vast.
 It is crystallized in a short text called the Heart Sutra, which is a source text for the Cittamatra or Mind Only doctrine that Bodhidharma taught.

-In the best of all possible worlds Schopenhauer would have had access to the Buddhist technical language that would have enabled him to understand what he was reading.
-He didn’t.
-So, like modern practitioners who chant the Heart Sutra without studying it, he defaults to accustomed usage and habits of thought and so misses the message of the Prajna paramita.
+In the best of all possible worlds Schopenhauer would have had access to precise Buddhist technical language that would have enabled him to understand what he was reading.
+He probably didn’t.
+So, like modern practitioners who chant the Heart Sutrawithout studying it, what he seems to do is default to accustomed usage of language and habits of thought and so misinterpret the message of the Prajna paramita.
+I use this example not to critique this thinker, which I cannot do, but because his words cogently express an error adopted by many contemporary readers of Buddhist texts.

 The Heart Sutra is not saying things do not exist.
 But it is easy to see how philosophers and the rest of us might read it that way.
 The Heart Sutra says: